adriene-tien/Kafka-ElasticSearch-PopularUser-Twitter/README.md

 # Motivation
 Over the summer term of 2019 I was lucky to have a fantastic internship experience.
 I was originally placed in a data-related team, but due to the emergence of a large scale project I was subsequently shifted from it to another architecture-focused team.
 Before leaving, I had already sat through several team meetings and the frequent discussion about the use of Kafka piqued my interest.
 I figured that working on this project in my own time would give me some exposure to the data engineering / data streaming side of things that I would have gotten had I not switched teams - and I didn't know, maybe I'd return to my original team before my term was up!
 I wanted to be in a position where I could potentially help with anything.

+This combined with the fact that Twitter is a platform I frequent quite often.
+For the memes, for sports, for games, for politics, there's a lot that comes from Twitter that I enjoy.

 # Current Details
 Kafka 2.2-1<br/>
 Elasticsearch Version 7.3<br/>